tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_azure_migrate.md

 permalink: azure-migrate.html
 ---

-This will walk you through how to integrate Azure Migrate with Tidal Migrations.
+This will walk you through how to integrate Azure Migrate with Tidal.
 This integration will sync an inventory of servers that are a part of a Project within your Azure Migrate Portal.

 ## Tutorial